laurenhemara/laurenhemara.github.io/content/authors/admin/_index.md

  My PhD research focuses on using the kiwifruit pathogen *Pseudomonas syringae* pv. *actinidiae* to understand how plant pathogens evolve during incursions.
 I'm examining effector requirements, redundancies, and repertoire refinement across different kiwifruit hosts, using complementary approaches of 🌿 **orchard-based genome biosurveillance**  and 🧪 **effector knockout strain competition!**

- I also dabble in photography - you can see some of my more recent pictures in my [gallery](#gallery)!
+ I also dabble in macrophotography - you can see some of my more recent pictures in my [gallery](#gallery)!